 - Add eggs, one at a time, beating well after each addition.

-- Add extracts and almond and mix without beating much.
+- Add extracts, zest, and almond flour and mix without beating much.

 - Sift flour with baking powder and soda and add in 3 parts to the butter mixture, alternating with the sour cream in 2 parts.